NourJazaeri/Irshad_Senior_Project/README.md

 # Irshad

-Irshad is a comprehensive employee onboarding and training management platform designed to streamline the learning process for modern organizations.
+Irshad is a comprehensive employee and training management platform designed to streamline the learning process for modern organizations.
 The system facilitates company registration, role-based content management, real-time communication, and AI-powered learning assistance to help organizations effectively onboard and train their employees.

 ## Project Description